Smile-SA/redmine_smile_togglesidebar/README.md

 # How it works

-It stores a session cookie for each controller, to memorize the state of the sidebar
+It stores a session cookie for each controller and action, to memorize the state of the sidebar

 # To enable the + / - button, edit the file app/views/layouts/base.html.erb (or base.rhtml for older versions)